How does it validate student credentials?

 - It’s tough for many institutions to support the workload necessary to engage with merchants that want to register as a Service Provider in an Identity Federation; when an Institution accepts the InAcademia service, it no longer has to allocate effort to onboarding specific services, meaning that merchants are more likely to be able to reach a wider range of academic institutions than if they were to become a service provider in a federation alone.

 - The InAcademia brand has been trademarked with the intention to uniquely present to the academic community a trusted and reliable method of proving entitlement to academic offers.

 - Furthermore, we closely collaborate with the research and education community, so there are opportunities to inform academic institutions that your service is widely available to institutions that have opted into the InAcademia service using trusted methods.

 What is meant by ‘student-ness’?

 The definition of ‘student’ differs widely among academic institutions.
 We deliver academic affiliation according to the locally accepted definition, which may extend to full-time, part-time, and mature students.
 We use the term ‘student-ness’ to describe this.

 ‘Student-ness’ can provide other affiliation statements such as faculty and staff, and information from which country and institution user comes from- see /technical-overview/technical-overview)”.

 Where is InAcademia available?

-InAcademia is currently operating in Germany and the Netherlands, and is available in other European countries.
+InAcademia is currently operating in Germany, Denmark and the Netherlands, and is available in other European countries.
 Although we cannot guarantee that InAcademia can interact with all academic institutions, we can work with you to understand the markets you’d like to target, and with in-country Identity Federations to establish a roll out plan that meets your needs; please contact us for more information.